 UC Business & Finance Bulletin (BFB) BUS-49 establishes the minimum requirements related to the handling and processing of cash and cash equivalents to ensure that these assets are protected, accurately processed and properly reported.
-The UCSF campus is responsible for adhering to these minimum requirements and establishing local implementing procedures.
+The UCSF campus is responsible for adhering to these minimum requirements and establishing local implementation procedures.

 A task performed or an asset held in the control of two people.

 - A new cash handling station must be established for any department that receives currency of $500 or more per day or currency and checks totaling more than $2,500 per day.
-(BUS 49 references to a Central Cashiers Department are not applicable to UCSF.)
+(BUS-49 references to a Central Cashiers Department are not applicable to UCSF.)

 - Transactions consisting of currency in excess of $5,000 must be processed in dual custody.